grafana/faro-web-sdk/packages/react/README.md

   ],
 });

-// To instrument the router you need to wrap it with
+// To instrument the router you need to attach Faro instrumentations providing it to the withFaroRouterInstrumentation function
+// Do this in your App.js or other file where you create the router.

+const reactBrowserRouter = createBrowserRouter([
+  //...
+]);

+const browserRouter = withFaroRouterInstrumentation(reactBrowserRouter);
 ```

 ### Error Boundary